MangiameliFabio/Grabbing_Mechanic_in_Unreal_Engine/README.md

 # GrabbingMechanic
 Latest Build was created in Unreal Engine 5.0.2

 This Project was created during my Gameplay Programming lecture at the University.
-It was my first try to create a prototype with C++.
+It was my first try to create a prototype in Unreal with C++.
 Its not perfect and kinda wanky but I like it anyways.

 The purpose of the lecture was to show the students how a development loop works.
 To achieve this we created several documents and a prototype.